 ⚠️ IMPORTANT NOTE

-If you’re heading to NZ from overseas you should know that the locals will give you a lot of bad blood for defecating anywhere other than a toilet.
-This is due to the spoilage of pristine natural environments over the last few decades by visitors who haven’t been respectful.
+If you’re heading to NZ from overseas you should know that the locals don’t take kindly to relieving yourself anywhere other than in a toilet.
+An increasing number of visitors in past years have failed to respect this rule, spoiling our most pristine natural environments.
 Respect the locals and the environment by always using a toilet or following Leave No Trace principles.

 If the urge strikes unawares, please follow the Leave No Trace toileting rules: